apache/cloudstack-documentation/source/adminguide/accounts.rst

 System VMs and virtual routers affect the behavior of host dedication.
 System VMs and virtual routers are owned by the CloudStack system account, and they can be deployed on any host.
 They do not adhere to explicit dedication.
-The presence of system vms and virtual routers on a host makes it unsuitable for strict implicit dedication.
+The presence of system VMs and virtual routers on a host makes it unsuitable for strict implicit dedication.
 The host can not be used for strict implicit dedication, because the host already has VMs of a specific account (the default system account).
 However, a host